eProsima/SustainML-Library/README.md

 ### Framework

 The Framework includes a *Graphical User Interface* (GUI) in which user interacts and introduces the ML problem definition.
-That GUI implements also the **Orchestrator** node, a key node that feds the remain modules with the information provided by the user, retrieves all the results, and display them to the user though this GUI.
+That GUI implements also the **Orchestrator** node, a key node that feeds the remaining modules with the information provided by the user, retrieves all the results, and display them to the user through this GUI.

 This process can be iterative.
 So, based on a previous solution and the user's feedback, the framework provides new ML solutions.